 The WAIR program is specifically structured to expand upon the conservatory environment and collaborative atmosphere that is the cornerstone of the Purchase educational experience, providing students with the opportunity to observe an artist at work and to engage in dialogue with the artist in both the studio and classroom.
 Through public lectures, workshops, and exhibitions, the WAIR program expands on Purchase College’s mission to act as a public resource center for the exchange and exploration of ideas relative to our cultural and social environment.

 - On-campus housing

-- Exhibition at the Richard and Dolly Maass Gallery
+- Exhibition or event hosted by The Richard and Dolly Maass Gallery

 - Commit as a full-time, on-campus resident for the specified period